 Lots of people are afraid of “selling” or “being salesy.”
 Well, as Daniel Pink discusses, pretty much everything we do is sales is one way or another—but there are effective, helpful ways to do it and ineffective, “salesy” ways to do it.

 The Copywriting Book for a Much-Needed Mindset Shift

 This one doesn’t really have anything to do with influence or sales, but more about how you approach your own life.
 No matter what you do, whether we’re talking about building a copywriting career or just changing cell phone carriers, you face obstacles.
 This book is how you can embrace obstacles and use them to make you a better, calmer, and overall happier person.

-Your turn!
-Have your read any good books you’d recommend to our Filthy Rich Writer community?
+Have your read any good copywriting books you’d recommend to the Filthy Rich Writer community?
 Let us know in the comments below!